slott56/building-skills-oo-design-book/source/craps/refactoring.rst

         -   CrapsMartingale.

-Looking forward to Blackjack, see see that there is much richer player interaction, because there are player decisions that are not related to betting.
-This class hierarchy doesn't seems to enable an expansion to separate play decisions from betting decisions.
+Looking forward to Blackjack, we see that there is much richer player interaction, because there are player decisions that are not related to betting.
+This class hierarchy doesn't seem to enable an expansion to separate play decisions from betting decisions.
 In the case of craps, there seem to be two kinds of betting decisions -- outcome choice vs. amount -- that isn't handled very well.